Who is Love Island bombshell Tom Clare? Meet the Macclesfield FC footballer

 At six foot five, Tom is sure to tower over his fellow contestants.

-Tom says that he’s a “good laugh” and a “good vibe”, an upfront guy who won’t be “snakey” in the villa.
+Tom said that he’s a “good laugh” and a “good vibe”, an upfront guy who won’t be “snakey” in the villa.

 What is Tom looking for on the show?